Gail A. Andler

 Gail A. Andler is a retired American judge who served in the Orange County, California Superior Court for over 22 years (the first three years as a judge on the Municipal Court).
 She was assigned to its specialized complex civil litigation program for ten years, from 2007 until her retirement.
 She has been a leader in the national community of specialized business court judges, and has been acknowledged with numerous awards for her work as a trial judge.
+Since retiring as a judge, she has been highly sought out as a neutral in alternative dispute resolution settings.
 Andler has been recognized for her service to at-risk children and youth.

 Judicial service

 In 1997, California Governor Pete Wilson appointed Andler to serve as a judge on the Superior Court of Orange County, a trial level court.
 Andler was later elected to the Superior Court in 1998.
-Andler retired from the Superior Court in 2017.

 Before her 1997 appointment, Andler had served since 1994 as a Municipal Court judge in Orange County's Central District, located in the city of Santa Ana.
 In 1998, California's municipal courts were merged into the superior courts.
+Andler retired from the Superior Court in 2017.

 In 2000, the California Judicial Council, the policy making body of the California court system, established Complex Civil Litigation Pilot Programs in a number of California county superior courts, including Orange County.
 The complex civil litigation docket focuses on active judicial management of complex cases with an emphasis on efficient and effective resolution of complex cases.
 Judges are assigned to serve in the complex civil litigation program "based on their training, experience, interest in business and complex litigation, and commitment to engaging in ongoing judicial education."
 The pilot program became permanent, and has continued to operate since 2000 in Orange County's superior court.

 Andler was selected and assigned to the Orange County complex civil litigation program in 2007, replacing Judge Jonathan Cannon, and served in that program until her retirement in 2017.
 In connection with her experience as a specialized complex litigation judge, Andler has been a leader in the national community of specialized business court judges.
 She is a past president of the American College of Business Court Judges.
 She is a co-author of The Business Courts Benchbook.
 She served as a Business Courts Representative to the American Bar Association's Business Law Section.
 She has also served as chair of the Business and Corporate Litigation Committee of the American Bar Association's Business Law Section.

-She served two terms as presiding judge of the Orange County Superior Court Appellate Division.
+Andler also served two terms as presiding judge of the Orange County Superior Court Appellate Division.
+She became an important mentor to many young judges.

 Legal practice

+Lawyer

-Andler was admitted to practice law in California in 1982.
-As a lawyer, she was in private practice, and also served as a deputy district attorney in the Ventura County District Attorney's Office.
+Before becoming a judge, Andler was admitted to practice law in California in 1982.
+As a lawyer, she was in private practice and also served as a deputy district attorney in the Ventura County District Attorney's Office.